 I didn’t do this in the 1980s when we (all of the youth pastors) didn’t know what we were doing.
 I didn’t do this in the 1990s when we thought we knew everything.
-I haven’t done this in the 2000s nor the 2010s as I’m still a youth pastor.
+I haven’t done this in the 2000s nor the 2010s or in the 2020s as I’m still a youth pastor.

 - I’ve never read I Kissed Dating Goodbye so I never taught anything out of that book.